A Homoerotic Plot in Ancient Egyptian Literature: Pharaoh Pepi II Neferkare and General Sasenet

 Full Translation: Surviving Fragments

-Fragment, OIC 13539
+Fragment, tOIC 13539

-(Once it happened that His Majesty, the King of Upper and Lower Egypt, Nefer)-ka-Ra, the Son of Ra, True of Voice, was a [gracious] king [throughout this entire land].
+(Once it happened that His Majesty, the King of Upper and Lower Egypt, Nefer)-ka-Ra, Son of Ra, True of Voice, was a [gracious] king [throughout this entire land].
 Now there was also a hereditary prince (and) /// of His Majesty, (one) ///, named Ity. [/// /// ///] love [///] General Sasenet, who had no wife [in his house].

-[And so] General Sasenet [went out for a walk], to amuse himself. [///////] the Son of Ra, Tjeti, True of Voice…
+[And so] General Sasenet [went out for a walk], to amuse himself. [///////] Son of Ra, Tjeti, True of Voice…

-Papyrus Chassinat I = P. Louvre E 25351
+pChassinat I = pLouvre E 25351

 … General Sa[senet].
 He was discussing [//////] with His Majesty, the King of Upper and Lower Egypt, Nefer-ka-[Ra].
-Then General Sasenet proceeded [/////] to the great [///]—the overseer of the king’s musicians (?), the chief steward of the estates, the chamberlain, [//////] the royal scribe, the bearer of the writing board of the royal scribe, the chief of the fields, [//////] the [courtiers (?)] of the re[sidence] and the [council members (?)] of Memphis—without going into [//////] Memphis.
+Then General Sasenet proceeded [/////] to the great [///], the overseer of the king’s musicians (?), the chief steward of the estates, the chamberlain, [//////] the royal scribe, the bearer of the writing board of the royal scribe, the chief of the fields, [//////] the [courtiers (?)] of the re[sidence] and the [council members (?)] of Memphis, without going into [//////] Memphis.

 Meanwhile, the [petitioner (?)] from Memphis reached the [overseer of the gate (?)].
 He ///// with the singing of singers, with the music of musicians, with the rejoicing of the rejoicers, until the petitioner left Memphis because of their [///].
 [They] stopped [//////].
 When the petitioner went out from Memphis to speak with the overseer of the gate, he made (?) the singers sing, the musicians play, the rejoicers rejoice, the celebrants celebrate, until the petitioner left Memphis without being heard, when they stopped arguing with him.
 Weeping bitterly, the petitioner left Memphis; his hair was ///////////////